-But our immune system can also become too strong and actually turn on the body, causing painful inflammation and autoimmune disorders.
+But our immune system can also become too strong and actually turn on the body, causing inflammatory responses and immune challenges.
 So while our culture is used to prescription solutions and quick fixes, it’s important to understand that the immune system is much more intricate than that.
 We can’t just take something to boost the immune system.
 It takes more than just increasing the amount of cells to really improve and protect health.
 (1)

 Instead, we can recognize what drags the immune system down and take steps to help it function more efficiently.
 I like to call it bolstering the immune system.